Stan Kasten

-Stan Kasten (born February 1, 1952) is the former president of the Atlanta Braves and the Washington Nationals, and the current president and part-owner of the Los Angeles Dodgers.
+Stan Kasten (born February 1, 1952) is the current president and part-owner of the Los Angeles Dodgers.
+He was previously the president of the Atlanta Braves and the Washington Nationals.
 Long involved in Atlanta professional sports, he also served as general manager of the NBA's Atlanta Hawks and president of the NHL's Atlanta Thrashers.

 Early life and education

 Kasten was born to a Jewish family, the son of Holocaust survivors, Sylvia and Nathan Kasten.
 He has one sister, Mimi Werbler and one brother, Mitchel Kasten.
 Kasten attended Orthodox Jewish schools.
 He graduated from Columbia Law School while living in John Jay Hall.
 He is also a graduate of New York University.
 He had also attended Ner Israel Rabbinical College as a high school student for a short time before graduating from the Yeshiva University High School for Boys in 1969.